nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 You're thinking about creating an online course - this is an exciting opportunity which can be very rewarding.
 Online courses allow you to share your hard-earned knowledge with thousands of students, and have led to many authors earning a decent side-income or in some cases a full-time living.
-But right away, there are a lot of confusing decisions to make: What should I teach?
+But right away, there are a lot of confusing decisions to make, especially if this is your first course: What should I teach?
 How should I structure the material?
 Where should I sell the course?
 What equipment and software should I use?
 The questions mount up, and it can be tempting to say "maybe another time".
 It doesn't have to be that way!
 In this guide, I am going to walk you through everything you need to know in order to launch a successful online course.
 This advice is born of first-hand experience creating my own online courses which I've sold to over 10,000